bhatti/api-mock-service/README.md

 This tool can be used for consumer-driven contract testing by generating stub responses and producer-driven contract testing by generating tests, e.g.

+### Generate stub responses for consumer driven contract testing using Open-API

 ![Open-API for Consumer-driven Contract Testing](images/contract_oai.png)

+### Generate stub responses for consumer driven contract testing using user-defined specifications

 ![User based Consumer-driven Contract Testing](images/contract_user.png)

+### Generate tests for producer-driven contract testing using Open-API or user-defined specifications

 ![Generated tests for Producer-driven Contract Testing](images/contract_producer.png)

+### Generate stub responses and producer tests by recording interactions between a consumer and a producer

 ![Recording Contracts](images/contract_record.png)

+### Generate stub responses for interacive API playground

 ![Playground for Contract Testing](images/contract_playground.png)